 As you’d expect from a band where quality control isn’t always a priority, these albums and EPs could be hit and miss – occasionally even horrible; 2016’s ‘Please Be Honest’ represented a rare total misfire – but when GBV were on form, the best bits from this excessive body of work could rival anything they released during their 90s peak.
 The four album run between 2017’s ‘How Do You Spell Heaven’ and 2019’s ‘Warp & Woof’, in particular, is as fine a collection of recordings as you’ll find anywhere in GBV’s ramshackle world.

 Measured against those standards, 2020’s ‘Surrender Your Poppy Field’ – the thirtieth full length album released under the Guided By Voices name – initially seems disappointing.
 It isn’t anywhere near as bad as the empty ambling of ‘Please Be Honest’, but it often lacks the instant gratification of the sharpest bits of ‘Class Clown’ or ‘How Do You Spell Heaven’.
 There’s nothing that has the sing-along charms of ‘Chasing Heather Crazy’ or ‘Glad Girls’ (both from 2001’s very commercially oriented ‘Isolation Drills’), or any songs as wonderfully spiky as ‘Dead Liquor Store’ or ‘Daily Get Ups’ from their more recent output.
 Regrettably, there aren’t any deviations into a GBV approximation of glam rock (as per ‘Pearly Gates Smoke Machine’ from ‘How Do You Spell Heaven’), but thankfully, there isn’t anything as flat-out terrible as ‘Fever Pitch’ (from 2017’s ‘August By Cake’) either.
-In many ways, ‘Surrender Your Poppy Field’ is a real curate’s egg.
-But like most curate’s eggs, its a record that benefits from time spent, and initial disappointments can eventually uncover some good material.
+In many ways, ‘Surrender Your Poppy Field’ is a real curate’s egg, but like most curate’s eggs, its a record that benefits from time spent, and any initial disappointments eventually fade.

 There are numbers where the arrangements really branch out and, for a band not exactly known for grandiosity, this is a welcome thing indeed.
 One of these, the relatively lengthy ‘Year of The Hard Hitter’, kicks off the album and suggests GBV are about to take their fans on an epic journey.
 Its constantly shifting mix of chopping garage rock riffs and slower chugging sounds can seem a little disorienting, but a heavily distorted and slightly off-key vocal is always there to lead us through.
 Even with a guitar solo that appears to have been written for a different song derailing an already frenetic tune, there’s a lot to enjoy.
 The kitchen sink approach of gluing three different ideas hints at the weird prog-punk of Cardiacs and even if it doesn’t quite scale the heights of essential GBV, it lends this particular record something very interesting.
 Almost as smart, the full bodied production and mechanical rhythms of ‘Physician’ are a great reminder of great indie songwriters at work and, initially, the listener gets an unexpected flashback to the ‘Mag Earwig!’ years.
 Much like ‘…Hard Hitter’, it comes with everything thrown at it in the hope of making something memorable and mostly succeeds.
 At the point the suspected ninety second jangler comes to a natural conclusion, the band pushes through into a selection of angular grooves.
 This sounds more like a loose Gang of Four jam than anything within the extended Pollard universe, but is enjoyable enough, before everything switches gears a final time to impress with a harder rock influence and upfront lead guitar break.
 Another day, Bob might have decided that these three fragments could have constituted three mini tunes, but the bravado shown here makes it the album’s true highlight. …And few would expect GBV capable of ‘Steely Dodger’, a number that applies a measured mix of lo-fi echo to a hulking 70s behemoth that – probably more by luck than judgement – sounds as if it’s been bastardised from a couple of old Led Zeppelin tunes.
 It isn’t always melodic, but in terms of fusing retro rock that isn’t The Who or anything mod-ish into the GBV universe, it’s still very welcome.